 There has been no shortage of Brexit scare stories.
 However, some companies are already relocating, and 8.1 million citizens in Europe and the UK potentially all facing visa issues, choosing to go home or being forced to go home.
 Businesses have to face the reality that no matter how hard they plan, there is always something that could jeopardize achieving business goals.
 When something as wide reaching as Brexit occurs, the best way for businesses to overcome talent mobility hurdles is with the use of an adaptable and comprehensive Employer of Record service.

-An Employer of Record (EOR) service assumes all important business of employment responsibilities, such as international payroll management, global employee leasing and HR management, as well as all aspects involved with managing a global contingent workforce.
-The EOR serves as the legal entity that can locate the staff, hire and fire employees, issue payroll and ensure that organisations comply fully with local and EU employment laws.
-It attracts and hires new global talent, whilst maintaining existing staff, no matter which country they are located in.
+An Employer of Record (EOR) service assumes all-important business of employment responsibilities, such as international payroll management, global employee leasing and HR management, as well as all aspects involved with managing a global contingent workforce.
+The EOR serves as the legal entity that can locate the staff, hire and fire employees, issue payroll and ensure that organizations comply fully with local and EU employment laws.
+It attracts and hires new global talent, in any profession such as overseas sales managers, or developers all whilst maintaining existing staff, no matter which country they are located in.